-A number of letters were exchanged between the Ministry of Water Resources and MoEF and a great deal of discussion took place both in the Environment Sub-group and NCA as to whether an application for extension of time as above is at all necessary.
-After a detailed discussion in the last NCA meeting on 25 July 1992, it has been decided that NCA should clearly indicate the additional time required for the completion of the remaining studies like flora and fauna and some aspects of fisheries and a revised action plan thereon be also sent expeditiously.
+A number of letters were exchanged between the MOWR and MOEF and a great deal of discussion took place both in the Environment Sub-Group and NCA as to whether an application for extension of time as above is at all necessary.
+After a detailed discussion in the last NCA meeting on 25th July, 1992, it has been decided that NCA should clearly indicate the additional time required for the completion of the remaining studies like flora and fauna and some aspects of fisheries and a revised action plan based thereon be also sent expeditiously.

-Keeping in view the fact and circumstances mentioned above, I request you to kindly agree to the schedule of the studies and the follow-up actions as presented here.
+Keeping in view the fact and circumstances mentioned above, I request you to kindly agree to the schedule of the studies and the follow up actions as presented here.
 A brief account of the action plan together with bar charts are enclosed, presenting a pictorial view.

-On 15 December 1992, a letter was written to the Secretary, Ministry of Environment and Forests, more particularly stating as under, amongst other things:
+On 15th December, 1992, a letter was written to the Secretary, Ministry of Environment and Forests, more particularly stating as under, amongst other things

-The Narmada Control Authority has already prepared an action plan and status on the environmental measures of Sardar Sarovar Project and submitted to the Ministry of Environment and Forest vide their letter No. NCA/EM/683 dated 11.8.1992 for concurrence.
+The Narmada Control Authority has already prepared an action plan and status on the environmental measures of Sardar Sarovar Project and submitted to the Ministry of Environment and Forests vide their letter No. NCA/EM/683 dated 11.8.1992 for concurrence.
 As may be seen from their report on action, so far there is no safeguard measures.